HWProbe vs Dead Pixel Buddy

 • you want a more careful path around stuck-pixel troubleshooting

-• you prefer browser-local privacy and an open-source diagnostics core
+• you prefer browser-local privacy and one shared diagnostics engine

 • you want the rest of the hardware toolkit available after the monitor check